Telefunken Railroad (Samoa)

-The Telefunken Railroad narrow gauge railway was constructed in 1914 and connected the waterfront at Apia and a wireless station on Mount Vaea in German Samoa.
+The Telefunken Railroad (Telefunkeneisenbahn) narrow gauge railway was constructed in 1914 and connected the waterfront at Apia and a wireless station on Mount Vaea in German Samoa.

 History

 In 1914, the Germans began construction of a light railway on Upolu, the main island of German Samoa, to transport building material from the waterfront at Apia to the wireless station.
 The railway was inaugurated on 1 August 1914, just as World War I began.
 The railway was approximately 4 mi long, or 8 mi including the various branches to the coconut plantations.
 A petrol locomotive engine, which had probably been manufactured by Motorenfabrik Oberursel for the Telefunken Wireless Co., was capable of hauling a maximum load of five tons at a top speed of 12 mph.